flrt/ihe-tf-sync/README.md

     3 directories, 3 files

 ## Even simplier
-If you don't want to deal with docker explicitly, 2 shells can provide help :
+If you don't want to deal with docker explicitly, 2 shells can provide help:

 - sync.sh for *nix environment
 - sync.bat for windows environment

-**Required** : docker has to been installed before
+**Required**: docker has to been installed before

 Then you can simply